 The LA Academy, sponsored by Citibank, works through the California Public Utility Commission’s Southern California Regional Energy Network (SoCalREN) – a local government pilot program serving SCE and SCG service areas.
 The county’s procurement strategy for awarding projects promotes local contractor participation, an integrated workforce development strategy rooted in direct pipelines to union apprenticeship and the creation of local, highly skilled careers.
 Upon implementing a successful pilot program, LA County will seek to execute additional countywide energy efficiency projects.

-The Cleveland E-Contractor Academy, sponsored by JP Morgan Chase, will help local contractors build their careers and businesses by preparing them to compete for, win and perform public- and private-sector green infrastructure, energy efficiency, and renewable energy retrofit projects across the Greater Cleveland Metropolitan Area.
+The Cleveland E-Contractor Academy, sponsored by JP Morgan Chase, will help local contractors build their careers and businesses by preparing them to compete for, win and perform public- and private-sector green infrastructure, energy efficiency, renewable energy and stormwater management projects across the Greater Cleveland Metropolitan Area.